ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 SRS 10 - The lock should have two modes to adapt either case of whether owner is at home or not.

 > NOT Achieved.
-Our lock is just either on or off using servo-motor.
+Our lock is just either on or off using servo-motor and it's controlled by MCU or owner instead of being mannually opened.

 ## 4. Project Photos & Screenshots